 What are the pros and cons of being an authorised user at 16

-- Credit management skills such as understanding credit and balance limits, making regular payments and understanding how annual interest rates work.
+- Credit management skills such as understanding credit and balance limits, making regular payments and understanding what interest is and how it works.

-- Financial education around spending, the value of money and delaying gratification.
+- Financial education around spending, the value of money and delayed gratification.

 - Access to funds in an emergency, especially if they travel without you.